-To obtain a Class D license at the age of 16, you must complete a driver education course approved by DDS.
-An approved driver education course consists of:

-- o either 30 hours of classroom instruction OR completion of an online virtual course - AND - 6 hours of on-the-road experience with a certified instructor OR completion of the DDS approved Parent-Teen Driving Guide - You must also have completed a cumulative total of at least forty hours of other driving experience, including at least six hours at night. - completion of the DDS approved Parent-Teen Driving Guide will serve as an affidavit certifying that this requirement has been met; AND - o if the teen obtains the on-the-road component of driver's education from a certified instructor, the parent/guardian will sign an affidavit affirming that this requirement has been met at the time of the road test. - If you have not completed an approved driver education course, you cannot obtain a Class D license until you reach the age of 17.
-For information on approved driver education courses, please visit the following, www.dds.ga.gov or www.gateendrivereducation.dds.ga.gov.
+- To obtain a Class D license at the age of 16 you must complete a driver education course approved by DDS.
+An approved driver education course consists of: - either 30 hours of classroom instruction OR completion of an equivalent online virtual course AND - o 6 hours of on-the-road experience with a certified instructor OR completion of the DDS approved Parent-Teen Driving Guide - o You must also have completed a cumulative total of at least forty hours of other driving experience, including at least six hours at night - completion of the DDS approved Parent-Teen Driving Guide will serve as an affidavit certifying that this requirement has been met OR - o if the teen obtains the on-the-road component of driver's education from a certified instructor, a separate document affirming that this requirement has been met must be completed at the time of the road test. - If you have not completed an approved driver education course, you cannot obtain a Class D license until you reach the age of 17.
+For information on approved driver education courses, see the DDS website, www.dds.ga.gov.